quangdangnhat/__DW__googleplaystore__/README.md

 - Accuracy is documented as not fully scored because there is no external reference truth for the Google Play Store values.
 - Genre is many-to-many, so direct joins can double count snapshots and measures.
 Use the weighted bridge or provided analysis views for genre-based KPIs.

+---

-## Genre bridge and weighted analysis
+## 🌉 Genre Bridge and Weighted Analysis

 The source `Genres` field can contain multiple genres separated by `;`.
 The project models this using bridge tables: